ThePixelCup/website/src/pages/docs/roadmap.md

 Whitelist members will be able to start buying packs

 ## October 20th: The Pixel Cup 2022 sticker album game begins
 Everyone can start buying packs.
-Packs holders can exchange their packs for stickers and start filling the album
+Pack holders can exchange their packs for stickers and start filling the album

 ## Nov 22nd: WC 2022 begins
 Expect physical and digital prizes, competitions and new games in our Discord while we enjoy the biggest football competition.